almosttomorrow/ShootYourShot/README.md

 # ShootYourShot 🧠

 ShootYourShot is a Python library designed to orchestrate Multi-Shot, Multi-Turn & Chain of Thought reasoning for LLMs.
-The library supports three levels of reasoning 'depth' depending on the use-case and resource constraits.
+The library supports three levels of reasoning 'depth' depending on the use-case & resource constraits.

 Shootyourshot currently only works with Anthropic's API.